Threat Modeling

 Identify Your Assets

-Assets are anything you want to protect.
-In digital privacy, these typically include:
+CosmicNet defines assets as anything you want to protect.
+In digital privacy, the CosmicNet encyclopedia identifies these typical categories:

 Identity